JamesPaynter/PyGRB_Bayes/README.md

 ├── PyGRB_Bayes             # The code is in this folder and sub-folders ├── data                    # Data downloaded by the software will be placed in this folder (initially empty) ├── docs                    # Documentation files
-├── products                # All created data-products, posterior samples, etc. will be saved in this folder (initially empty)
-├── scripts                 # My scripts which use this program (may be deleted later) ├── tests                   # Test scripts
+├── products                # All created data-products will be saved in this folder (initially empty) ├── scripts                 # My scripts which use this program (may be deleted later) ├── tests                   # Test scripts
 ├── .codecov.yml